fjos/fyp/README.md

 To run them, they must first be compiled with with both OpenMPI and OpenCL, then run as followed

-1. **nonblocking\_communication:** This must be run with at least three processes.
-A sample command to run it locally would be "mpirun -n 3 ./bin/nonblocking_communication"
+1. **nonblocking\_communication:** This must be compiled with MPI and run with at least three processes.
+A sample command to run it locally would be "mpirun -n 3 ./bin/nonblocking_communication".
+See code for citations.

+2. **heat\_simulation:** Based on the code provided by Dr. D.B.
+Thomas for his High Performance Computing course.
+The step world function has been modified to support distributed computing.
+More information can be found in the makefile included in this sample.

 Coding with distributedCL
 -------------------------